idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step08_abtr.md

 ### Notes

-- Assign new block IDs to each axial level using `subdomain_swaps`.
+- Assign new block IDs to each axial level using [!param](/Mesh/AdvancedExtruderGenerator/subdomain_swaps).
 This will allow you to later assign different materials on each axial level
-- `bottom_boundary` and `top_boundary` parameters are used to assign the boundary IDs of the bottom and top boundary sidesets
+- [!param](/Mesh/AdvancedExtruderGenerator/bottom_boundary) and [!param](/Mesh/AdvancedExtruderGenerator/top_boundary) parameters are used to assign the boundary IDs of the bottom and top boundary sidesets

 ### Example